vdgvzr/milestone-project-3/README.md

     - MONGO_URI: `mongodb+srv://<username>:<password>@<cluster_name>-qtxun.mongodb.net/<database_name>?retryWrites=true&w=majority;`
     - SECRET_KEY: <secret_key>

-8. Deploy the app on Heroku. needs more
+8. Add, commit and push all files to Heroku using the following command:

+    - `git push heroku master`

+9. The app is now deployed.
+In 'More', select `Restart All Dynos` to ensure the app is running up to date.

-9. The app can now be opened and viewed.
+10. The app can now be opened and viewed in the browser [https://pen-hub.herokuapp.com/](https://pen-hub.herokuapp.com/).

 ### Deploying Locally